octoenergy/octoenergy.github.io/_posts/2016-05-05-django-elb-health-checks.markdown

 host header so we need to ensure such requests are correctly handled by the Django application.

-For Nginx, this isn't a problem as we proxy to the Django application in the catch-all virtualhost (the first one defined).
+For NGINX, this isn't a problem as we proxy to the Django application in the catch-all virtualhost (the first one defined).

 For the Django application to respond correctly, the private IP address must be